|

 What can be learned about someone through an image of their face?

-Classically-trained in traditional portraiture, Palm Springs, CA., fine artist, Jean Bradley, takes a base art
+Classically-trained in traditional portraiture, Palm Springs, Ca., fine artist, Jean Bradley, begins her work with

-"The first thing we see in life is a face," says fifty-seven-year-old Bradley with a broad smile.
-"What
+"The first thing we see in life is a face," says Bradley with a broad smile.
+"What could be more

-could be more personal -- a reflection of who you are and what you feel -- than your face?
-A face holds the perfect
+personal -- a reflection of who you are and what you feel -- than your face?
+A face holds the perfect blend of

-blend of a public personae facade and a mirror to an inner truth, which translates into an interesting story told
+a public personae facade and a mirror to an inner truth, which translates into an interesting story told in portraiture."

 Bradley was born in Duluth, MN, knowing confidently at age six she was going to be an artist.
 Jean studied under

 various teachers for a number of years, while always dedicated to her craft.
-One retiring artist donated all of
+One artist who was retiring from the

 Bradley was asked to do portraits of four anchors on NBC television's "The Today Show": Katie Couric,